-The information and of module are primarily mavailable as selectable map layers and are complemented by texts and graphs.
+module are primarily available as selectable available as selectable layers and are complemented by texts and graphs.
 The map layers can be found on the right hand side and are listed according to themes and sub-themes.

 Navigation and operation